VuejsTrainings/vm-touring-vue3-router/README.md

-# vm-real-world-vue
+# vm-touring-vue3-router

-This template should help get you started developing with Vue 3 in Vite.
+Training app about Vue Router 4, used with Vue 3.

 ## Recommended IDE Setup